-Bharati Vidyapeeth University and the commerce faculty of this University both are widely accepted not only in India but also abroad.
-The restructured and revised curriculum for Bachelor of Commerce (B. Com.) of this University is developed considering the current industry needs in terms of skill sets in demand under new business environment and corporate expectations.
-As per the requirements of the market, this course provides true skills in accounting, taxation and commercial / business legal framework.
-The course endows students with an ability to understand the commercial aspects of government regulatory framework, market as a whole and international business as well as financial standards and ethics.
-The sound knowledge of subjects under commerce stream empowers students to be great business leaders who can add value to business and commerce with new skill sets.
+Bharati Vidyapeeth Deemed To Be University and the commerce faculty of this University both are widely accepted not only in India but also abroad.
+The restructured and revised curriculum for Bachelor of Commerce (B. Com.) of this University is developed considering the current industry needs in terms of skill sets demanded under new business environment and corporate expectations.
+As per the requirements of the market this course provides great skills in accounting, taxation and commercial legal terms.
+The course endows students with an ability to understand the commercial aspects of government, market and international standards.
+The sound knowledge of commerce related subjects empowers students to be great leaders and acquire a good status.